 (6) Notwithstanding the provisions of subdivision (5) of this subsection, if at any time subsequent to removal of a person's name from the checklist, the board determines that the person was still qualified to vote and that the voter's name should not have been removed, the board shall add the person's name to the checklist as provided in section 2147 of this title.
 The provisions of this chapter shall be liberally construed, so that if there is any reasonable doubt whether a person's name should have been removed from the checklist the person shall have the right to have the person's name immediately returned to the checklist.

 (7) The board of civil authority shall keep detailed records of its proceedings under this subchapter for at least two years.
 These records, except records relating to a person's decision not to register to vote or to the identity of the voter registration agency through which any particular voter registered, shall be public records and shall be available for inspection and copying at actual cost.
 The records shall include: (A) in the case of each name removed from the checklist, a clear statement of the reason or reasons for which the name was removed; (B) in the case of the updating of the checklist required by subsection (c) of this section, the working copy or copies of the checklist used in the name by name review conducted to ascertain continued eligibility to vote; (C) the total number of new registrations occurring during the period between general elections; (D) the total number of persons removed from the checklist during the period between general elections; and (E) lists of the names and addresses of all persons to whom notices were sent under this subsection, and information concerning whether or not each person to whom a notice was sent responded to the notice as of the date that inspection of the records is made.
-A letter certifying compliance with this section shall be filed with the secretary of state by September 20 of each odd-numbered year.
-Upon request of any superior or district judge or upon request of the secretary of state the town clerk shall forward a certified copy of the records of checklist maintenance.
+A letter certifying compliance with this section shall be filed with the Secretary of State by September 20 of each odd-numbered year.
+Upon request of any Superior or District judge or upon request of the Secretary of State the town clerk shall forward a certified copy of the records of checklist maintenance.
 (Added 1977, No. 269 (Adj.
 Sess.), § 1; amended 1979, No. 200 (Adj.
 Sess.), § 16; 1981, No. 239 (Adj.
 Sess.), § 12, eff.
 July 1, 1982; § 40, eff.
 Jan.
 1, 1983; 1983, No. 90, §§ 5, 6, eff.
 April 29, 1983; 1985, No. 45; 1997, No. 47, § 9; 2001, No. 5, § 9; 2003, No. 59, § 6; 2013, No. 161 (Adj.
 Sess.), § 3.)